samraatz/gradepredandanalysis/README.md

 # datasetwork

-I edited the dataset into a schoo and home part to study features and link their impportance, "Dataser edit and adding new features.ipynb" contains code to create a new feature called assndays wich is amoint of days taken to submit the assignment, i had added it to make a better predcitor since accuracy was not getting higher even after tuning.
+I edited the dataset into a schoo and home part to study features and link their impportance, "Dataset edit and adding new features.ipynb" contains code to create a new feature called assndays wich is amoint of days taken to submit the assignment, i had added it to make a better predcitor since accuracy was not getting higher even after tuning.